MicrosoftDocs/power-platform/power-virtual-agents/preview/advanced-end-user-authentication.md

 :::image type="content" source="media/authentication/require-signin.png" alt-text="Screenshot shows require sign in option." border="false":::

 If you check **Require users to sign in**, authentication occurs when the user first starts the conversation with the bot.
-If you don't want to authenticate the user at the beginning, you can leave the checkbox unchecked and instead add the authenticate node (discussed later) to a topic where you want the user to sign in.
-Regardless of your option, you will need to provide additional settings such as client id, client secret, token exchange URL, etc. - you CAN follow the link in the prerequisites section below to complete this step.
+If you don't want to authenticate the user at the beginning, leave the checkbox unchecked and instead add the authenticate node (discussed later) to a topic where you want the user to sign in.
+Regardless of your option, you will need to provide additional settings such as client id, client secret, token exchange URL, etc. - follow the link in the prerequisites section below to do that.

 ## Prerequisites